-The Company's Corporate Innovation and Technical Services departments have a key responsibility to assess market-based solutions to improve its energy efficiency via low-carbon technologies and switching to lower-carbon energy sources.
+Strategy.
+As part of the Company's strategy, since 2019, the Company has streamlined emissions from processing, ventilation, heating, and cooling.
+It also targeted processing and recovery efficiencies through technology innovation as a path to decarbonize its operations.
+The Company's Operations and Technical Services departments have a key responsibility to assess market-based solutions to improve the Company's energy efficiency across its operations via low-carbon technologies and switch to lower-carbon energy sources if and as feasible.